-July 16-August 6, 2022 Cudamani Summer Institute open to students of all ages and abilities, the program provides cultural immersion under the guidance of master teachers and experiences administrators.
-See Summer Ptogram page for more details.
+July 6-23 2023 Cudamani Summer Institute open to students of all ages and abilities, the program provides cultural immersion under the guidance of master teachers and experiences administrators.
+See Summer Program page for more details.
+Deadline May 1st.
+ENROLLMENT CLOSED 6/1/23.

 April 24, 2022 2-7PM CUDAMANI FAMILY DAY presented by Museum Puri Lukisan and Sanggar Cudamani.
 This five hour program combines the treasured exhibitions of the museum and two hundred musicians and dancers from Sanggar Cudamani.
 Seldom can you see such a wide range of works with performances ranging from our newest students to our professional company.
 This afternoon was designed with Balinese families in mind, but of course international guests are welcome (all donations go directly to the school).
 After two years of COVID isolation we are pleased to present our first collaboration with Bali’s most distinguished museum.
 Under the stewardship of the Royal family of UBUD, Museum Puri Lukisan is a testiment to their support of traditional Balinese art and culture.
 For more information: firstname.lastname@example.org.